Weak independence of events and the converse of the Borel--Cantelli Lemma: Introduction

 In Section~\ref{sec:statements} we state numerous conditions on the sequence of events $\{A_n\}$.
 All of these imply that almost surely infinitely many of the events $A_n$ occur, which is also the last of the conditions.
 These conditions can be regarded as various weakenings of the condition that the events $A_n$ are independent; these are what we referenced in the title as ``weak independence''.
-Most of these conditions appear in some form in various papers cited above, although we changed some of them slightly (typically making them slightly weaker).
+Most of these conditions appear in some form in various papers cited above, although we changed some of them slightly (typically making them slightly weaker, so the theorems are slightly stronger).

 In this section we state our results in a single diagram (Figure~\ref{fig:diag}).
 We completely determined the implicational relationship of the conditions.
 The rest of the paper is dedicated the proof of every implication and non-implication.